Search Console - Use Case - How To Redirect a User's Search Terms to a Specific Landing Page On Your Site

 There are two crucial fields for creating a rule - Keyword and URL Destination.

 In the first (1) field you need to write a keyword that will trigger a transfer to a URL link that you need to write in the second (2) field.
 You can delete the rule at any time by clicking the button Delete (3) next to it.
 And don't forget to click the button Save Changes (4) after creating or deleting the rule.
 To cancel the actions before they were saved click the button Cancel (5).

 In the same way you can create any number of rules.
 To add a new rule just click the button Add Redirect.
-Let's look at the example of how can look like the list with a few created rules:
+Let's look at the example of how the list with a few created rules can look like: